core-wg/oscore/draft-ietf-core-object-security.md

    * If decryption fails, the server MUST stop processing the request and, if the request is a CON message, the server MUST respond with a 4.00 Bad Request error message.
 The diagnostic payload MAY contain the "Decryption failed" string.

-   * If decryption succeeds, update the Recipient Replay Window, as described in {{sequence-numbers}}.
+   * If decryption succeeds, update the Replay Window, as described in {{sequence-numbers}}.

 7. Add decrypted options and payload to the decrypted request, processing the E options as described in ({{protected-fields}}).
 The Object-Security option is removed.